 Your credit report is your history of borrowing and paying bills over the past few years.
 Lenders send this information to one or more of the three credit reference agencies, which compile reports on UK residents.

 Before deciding whether to let someone borrow, lenders check your report from one or more of the agencies.
-You can request a copy of your credit reports to ensure there are no mistakes on your file, request changes if you see one and add notes explaining any missed payments.
+You can request a copy of your credit reports to ensure there are no mistakes on your file, request changes if you spot one and add notes explaining any missed payments.

 Your credit score is calculated based on your credit history.
 Each credit reference agency has its own method of calculating this.